Shirley-Ann Bonaparte

 Shirley-Ann Bonaparte (born 5 February 1956) is a Trinidadian former cricketer who played as a left-handed batter and medium pace bowler.
 She appeared in three Test matches and two One Day Internationals for the West Indies in 1979, with a Test high score of 61.

+In the 2nd Test against England at Trent Bridge in 1979, Bonaparte made a fifty off 66 balls and hit the first six by a West Indian woman in Test cricket.
+Ahead of the 3rd Test at Edgbaston, Bonaparte was described in a television news report as "the best batswoman in the world", and was filmed facing the bowling of England men's fast bowler Bob Willis.

-She played domestic cricket for Trinidad and Tobago.
+Bonaparte played domestic cricket for Trinidad and Tobago, and later represented the USA, playing her last match in 2009.